drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 ---
 **NOTE ON HYPER-V**

-In the event that your Windows system has hypervisor disabled (e.g., if you need to run programs such as TwinCAT incompatible with virtualization enviornments), you can turn it back on by opening a PowerShell in admin mode and running the following command:
+In the event that your Windows system has hypervisor disabled (e.g., if you need to run sw tools such as TwinCAT incompatible with virtualization environments), you can turn it back on by opening a PowerShell in admin mode and running the following command:

 ```
 bcdedit /set hypervisorlaunchtype auto